 The cities, briefly

-The two main centres have distinct characters.
+The two main centers have distinct characters.

-Moscow is the centre of money, power, and corporate life, expansive and intense, a city that rewards drive and punishes hesitation.
+Moscow is the center of money, power, and corporate life, expansive and intense, a city that rewards drive and punishes hesitation.
 The English-speaking and internationally minded population concentrates here, and the clinical pattern often involves the strain of operating at high pressure inside a system whose direction many privately question, alongside the ordinary burdens of ambitious professional life.

 St. Petersburg is the cultural and intellectual capital, more European in feel, more inward, with a long literary association with melancholy that residents themselves invoke.
 The clinical pattern here often carries a reflective, sometimes heavy quality, and a strong attachment to a cosmopolitan identity that the present moment has put under pressure.